MS Mitsui Ocean Fuji: As Seabourn Odyssey

-In March 2023, it was announced the ship was sold to Mitsui O.S.K.
-Lines, Ltd. (MOL) and would complete all published itineraries through August 2024 and then the ship would be turned over to Mitsui Ocean Cruises.
+In March 2023, it was announced the ship was sold to Mitsui OSK Lines (MOL) and would complete all published itineraries through August 2024 and then the ship would be turned over to Mitsui Ocean Cruises.

 The last cruise of the ship under the Seabourn line began on 2 September 2024.
 The ship arrived at Yokohama, its final farewell cruise destination, on 26 September 2024.
 Afterwards, it was handed over to the new owner.
 The official renaming occurred on 7 December.